Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Materials and methods

 \textit{Chlamydomonas reinhardtii} strain CC125 (Chlamydomonas Resource Centre, USA) was cultured in liquid medium under continuous agitation at 120 rpm to prevent sedimentation.
 A 14 h light/10 h dark cycle was maintained to synchronize cell division.
 Experiments were performed on a bright-field inverted microscope (Nikon Eclipse TE2000-U) modified with a 780 nm LED (Thorlabs, M780L3) for Köhler illumination, a 60X/1.00W water-immersion objective (Olympus), and a high-speed camera (Edgertronic SC1).

-Experimental chambers were prepared with \qty{100}{\micro\liter} of algal suspension at a concentration of \num{5e4} cells/mL, bathed with \qty{1}{\micro\meter} diameter polystyrene beads at a volume fraction of 0.37\%.
+Experimental chambers were prepared with \qty{100}{\micro\liter} of algal suspension at a concentration of \num{5e4} cells/mL, bathed with \qty{250}{\nano\meter} diameter polystyrene beads at a volume fraction of 0.37\%.
 Chambers were kept under infrared illumination for at least 30 minutes prior to measurements to stabilize the cells.
 Micropipettes were fabricated from borosilicate capillaries (1B100-6, WPI) using a laser puller (Sutter P-2000; parameters: Heat 996, Pull 90, Vel 13, Time 250, Pressure 560), and subsequently forged with a heated filament (MF200-H3, WPI) to refine the tip.
 For each experiment, a pipette filled with water was introduced into the chamber.
-Cells were immobilized by gentle suction, and oriented so that both flagella beat within the imaging plane (Fig.~\ref{fig:exp_setup}(a)), though the \textit{cis} and \textit{trans} flagella could not be reliably distinguished experimentally.
+Cells were immobilized by gentle suction (around \qtyrange[range-units=single,range-phrase=-]{10}{100}{\pascal}), and oriented so that both flagella beat within the imaging plane (Fig.~\ref{fig:exp_setup}(a)), though the \textit{cis} and \textit{trans} flagella could not be reliably distinguished experimentally.
+Cells remain in place for the all duration of the experiment procedure described below.